Isaiah 57

 ‘And it will be said: “Build up, build up, prepare the road!
 Remove the obstacles out of the way of my people.”
 For this is what the high and exalted One says—he who lives forever, whose name is holy: “I live in a high and holy place, but also with the one who is contrite and lowly in spirit, to revive the spirit of the lowly and to revive the heart of the contrite.
 I will not accuse them forever, nor will I always be angry, for then they would faint away because of me—the very people I have created.
 I was enraged by their sinful greed; I punished them, and hid my face in anger, yet they kept on in their wilful ways.
 I have seen their ways, but I will heal them; I will guide them and restore comfort to Israel’s mourners, creating praise on their lips.
 Peace, peace, to those far and near,” says the LORD.
 “And I will heal them.”
 But the wicked are like the tossing sea, which cannot rest, whose waves cast up mire and mud.
 “There is no peace,” says my God, “for the wicked.”
 Isaiah 57:14-21

-While living in the hearts of the contrite, God judges those who live in sinful rebellion.
-God judged His people for their rebellion and then hid Himself from them while they were in captivity.
+While living in the hearts of the contrite, God judges those who live in sinful rebellion, Isaiah 57:15.
+God judged His people for their rebellion, Isaiah 57:16, and then hid Himself from them while they were in captivity, Isaiah 57:17.
+Once they repented, He revealed Himself in order to heal them of their sinful ways, Isaiah 57:18.
+He tore them down through captivity and He built them up through restoration to their homeland, Isaiah 57:18.

-Although the wicked will have no peace in this life, 2 Peter 2:22 / James 1:6 / Jude 1:13, the repentant enjoys the peace of God that passes all understanding, Philippians 4:7.
+When they return their will be praise, peace and healing, Isaiah 57:19.
+Although the wicked will have no peace in this life, Isaiah 57:20-21 / 2 Peter 2:22 / James 1:6 / Jude 1:13, the repentant enjoys the peace of God that passes all understanding, Philippians 4:7.

 Go To Isaiah 58